Client: Foodservice Distributor

 After every round of feedback, we refined the prototype.
 Then, we went to the drivers that would be using the app to show them what was built.
 The employees put the app on their phones, used it for a while, and gave feedback to see if it met their needs.

-Our team iterated the app from the feedback.
-After several rounds, we got to a redefined prototype.
+Our team made iterative changes to the app based on the feedback we received.
+And after several rounds, we got to a redefined prototype that we could share with the client.

 The Results